 Remember, the bus WILL NOT drop off Kindergartners unless a parent or caregiver is there to receive them.

-The child may call home.
-Lunches may be left in the office and the student will be called to pick it up.
+The child or child’s teacher will notify the office that the student arrived without their lunch.
+The office will attempt to contact the parent(s).
+Lunches may be left in the office and the student will be notified to pick it up.
 Please write the child’s name and room number on the lunch.
-Please get a visitor’s pass in the office before entering the cafeteria.
 Another option is for your child to purchase a lunch through the Automated Lunch System.
 Each child has an account that a parent deposits money into that is used for lunch.
 As the child purchases lunch, the amount is deducted from the balance in the account.
-More information will come on setting up and using this system.
+More information will be provided in regard to setting up and using this system.

 The drop-off and pick-up procedure is “Enter from Detroit Rd. and Exit out onto Northview”.

-- In the morning, all cars are to enter on Northview Ave.
-Drive through the parking lot to the school doors and drop off students.
-Faculty members are there to greet students as they are dropped-off.
+In the morning, all cars are to enter from Detroit Road, drive to the school doors and drop-off students.
+Faculty members are at the school door to greet students as they are dropped off.
 All cars must exit through the parking lot to Northview Ave.

-- If you come at lunchtime, use Detroit Road to enter and exit and avoid parking near the playground.
+If you come at lunchtime, use Detroit Road to enter and exit and avoid parking near the playground.
 Children may be at recess and both the Lakeview and Northview exits will be blocked.